Skyhawkbotics/firstdocs/source/docs/cad/ParametricModeling.md

       * Relationships between features (e.g., always-centered holes) remain intact even when the design changes
       * Other modifications, such as fillets, also persist when changes are made
   3. Timeline + History Editing
-      * Fusion 360's timeline lets you go back and change earlier steps without redoing the model
+      * Fusion's timeline lets you go back and change earlier steps without redoing the model
   4. Precision
       * It's easier to be accurate and apply real-world rules (like symmetry, equal lengths, tangents)
 ### Cons